Library Foundation for Sarasota County Board of Directors

 Hailed by many literary critics as the finest historical novelist of our time, John Jakes is a master of the family saga.
 His strong storytelling ability and his penchant for historical accuracy have won him a worldwide audience.
 More than 55 million copies of The Kent Family Chronicles, eight volumes tracing an American family from the Revolution to the dawn of the 20th century, are in print, as well as another 10 million copies of his “North and South“ trilogy.
 Six of his novels have been adapted for television.
 Libraries have been central to Jakes’ life since he was a page at the Chicago Public Library – his first paid job.
 He has been involved with library Friends groups in Rochester, N.Y. and Hilton Head, S.C.
 Jakes was a delegate to the White House Conference on Libraries and Information in 1991.
 He is currently a board member of the Van Wezel Foundation.
 “Libraries are essential for a healthy community,” Jakes says.
 “Of course, given the nature of my work, I’m what you might call a heavy user.”

-Katherine is currently a sophomore at Venice High School and hopes to study Political Science in college.
+Katherine is currently a junior at Venice High School and hopes to study Political Science in college.
 Katherine is a member of the Travel Club, Ceramics Club, and the VHS Chorus and a recent graduate of the STAR leadership program.
 She also assisted in a 30-year study on sea turtle migration conducted by the National Park Service while volunteering at Fort Matanzas National Park last summer.
 Katherine has spent many hours enjoying our local libraries, whether it was learning chess after school at the Venice Library or taking advantage of the many youth programs at Frances T. Bourne Jacaranda Library.
 Katherine has also been a proud volunteer at the Venice Library and a member of the new Community Advocacy Team at the Library Foundation.

 Cardillo, a retired business executive at Lenox Inc. and Johnson & Johnson, has served on the board of Big Brothers Big Sisters, Roanoke, VA.
 She is a volunteer and advocate at Girls Inc of Sarasota, and Job Resource Coach at Church of the Palms-Presbyterian.
 She moved here from her native state of NJ in 2011.
 “My mother was an avid reader and my sister and I were so proud to have our first library cards.
 We continue to delight in reading and realize the blessings and importance of how our library system enables learning and magical experiences,” Cardillo says.